AakashN2k03/SQL-Notes/KEYS/Foreign Key.md

 - Foreign keys can be **self-referencing** (point to same table)
 - **Multiple foreign keys** can exist in a single table
 - Foreign key constraints are **checked during INSERT, UPDATE, and DELETE** operations
-- **Circular references** should be avoided or handled carefully
-- Foreign keys help the query optimizer create better execution plans

 ## 🚀 Advanced Examples